What is gerd?

 How is gastroesophageal reflux disease (GERD) diagnosed?

-If medicines don't help, you may have tests.
-These tests may include:
+If you have tests, they may include:

 • An upper gastrointestinal endoscopy.